civilservicelgbt/civilservicelgbt.github.io/_events/2023-04-06-civil-service-lgbt-network-pride-northern-pride.md

   parade to the Town Moor Festival Arena main event from 13:00 hrs to 21:00 hrs Saturday.

-  Could it please be mentioned that access to the community village is free but tickets will be needed for the main festival arena, costing from £6 and this will be at the members own expense.
+  Access to the community village is free but tickets will be needed for the main festival arena, costing from £6 and this will be at the members own expense.
 It is not intended to attend the Sunday event and candlelight vigil as a group, members are to make their own arrangements.
 date: 2023-04-06T11:40:28.935Z
 event:
   host: Civil Service LGBT+ Network